 Note: To facilitate compliance with applicable law, reporting obligations and institutional policies, information disclosed may be shared with officials and administrators responsible for conflict of interest-conflict of commitment oversight at both The University of Chicago and The University of Chicago Medical Center

-Questions about COI Policy or the Disclosure Process?
+Questions about COI or COC Policies or the Disclosure Process?

 Questions about AURA-COI or COI CITI Training: please contact email@example.com.